The-Mastoget-Organization/about/README.md

 ✓Mastoprocessor - Vercel

 ## Emergency Processor
-In case that the main processor is down, a processor located on the same server as the redirector.
+In case that the main processors are down, a processor located on the same server as the redirector.
 Its performance was not great but atleast its there to make sure that our system will avoid downtimes.<br>
 ✓Mastoget (Emergency.PHP) - x10 Hosting

 ## Current Active Relays